Obesity, Appetite, and a Gene Mutation in Labrador Retrievers

 The POMC gene codes for a protein that splits up to form two neuropeptides: beta-MSH (melanocyte-stimulating hormone) and beta-endorphin.
 As a result of the mutation, the production of the neuropeptides is assumed to be disrupted.
 This assumption wasn't tested in the research, however.
 The chemicals are thought to play an important role in ending the sensation of hunger once a dog eats, although there are other chemicals and brain pathways involved in ending hunger.

 When the dog experiences a weaker signal "telling" it that it's no longer hungry, its appetite may not be completely satisfied even after it has eaten what should be a sufficient amount of food.
 This may be the reason for the increased food searching behaviours and weight observed in many dogs with the mutation.

 Prevalence of the Mutated Gene

 The mutated gene was found in about a quarter of the 310 Labrador Retrievers involved in one trial carried out by the researchers.
 In another trial involving a total of 411 dogs from the United States and the UK, researchers found that 23% of the Labrador Retrievers had the mutated gene.
 The dogs included both companion and assistance animals.
 Interestingly, the gene was discovered in 76% of the 81 assistance dogs that were checked.
 The greatly increased percentage in assistance dogs was surprising to the researchers.

-According to owner reports, dogs with the mutation are more motivated to find food than dogs without the mutated gene and perform behaviours such as food scavenging and begging more often.
+According to owner reports, dogs with the mutation are more motivated to find food than dogs without the mutated gene and perform behaviour such as food scavenging and begging more often.
 In addition, most of the dogs in the experiment who had the mutation were significantly heavier than their counterparts without the mutation.
 Many were overweight or obese.
 This wasn't true for all of the dogs with the mutation, however.
 This may have been due to diligent food and portion control by the owners.

 The researchers discovered that some dogs without the mutation were obese, which shows that there are additional factors—genetic or otherwise—that control body weight in Labs.